VAT reverse charge: Everything you need to know

 - Work done outside of the UK

-In case you were wondering, an end-user is a business or person who used a construction service for themselves.
-An end user isn’t selling any of those services as part of their business, they’re using the goods or the results of that service for themselves.
+In case we didn’t cover it well enough above, an end user is a business or person who used a construction service for themselves.
+An end user isn’t selling any of those services as part of their business: they’re using the goods or the results of that service for themselves.

 Intermediary suppliers are VAT-registered businesses that are closely linked to the end user.
-They sell a service or goods to another person, but without adding anything or altering that service or good, so there’s no added value to be taxed.
+They sell goods or services to another person, but without adding anything or altering those goods or services, so there’s no added value to be taxed.

 There are also specific exemptions for certain services.
 Head to HMRC’s VAT domestic reverse charge guidance to check your service.